 The City of Perth is the largest settlement in the Perth & Kinross council area, and its administrative centre.
 Perth is commonly referred to as The Fair City, in reference to Sir Walter Scott’s story, the ‘Fair Maid of Perth’.
 Perth was formally a city up until the 1970s, when a re-examination of the definition made it a “former city.”
 Perth regained its City Status in 2012, becoming Scotland’s seventh city.
 This was marked by a visit from Her Royal Majesty Queen Elizabeth II during the Scottish leg of her Diamond Jubilee tour.
 A City Plan has been put in place for the period from 2013-23, to explore new opportunities for the City.

 The City has cultural attractions including the 1,200 person Concert Hall in the heart of the city on Mill Street.
 Next to the Concert hall is the Perth Museum and Art Gallery (PMAG), which originally opened in the Marshall Monument in 1824 as a library and museum for the Literary and Antiquarian Society of Perth.
 PMAG is home to a collection of over half a million objects, allowing the exhibitions to rotate and change on a regular basis.
 PMAG’s collection is a Recognised Collection of National Significance, and includes natural history, archaeology and fine art, amongst other items.
-PMAG is due to be extended between 2017 Perth Theatre is currently under development to improve the performing arts venue.
+PMAG is due to be extended between 2017 Perth Theatre has recently undergone a transformation project proving an enhanced performance venue and added new training studios and catering facilities.
 The area around these three attractions is currently being re-developed to become the ‘cultural quarter’ of the City, enhancing the area around main cultural attractions of the city.

 The city is home to the Fergusson Gallery, where collections focus on the life and work of local Colourist J.D.
 Fergusson, and his partner, the modern dance pioneer Margaret Morris.
 The building, which was once the Perth waterworks, was renovated and opened as a gallery in 1991.

-The Simply Inspired projects come under the umbrella of the Perth Creative Community Collaborative (PCCC), a constituted committee made up of participants of the Simply Inspired groups below, and other members of the Glenearn Art Group and Culture Club Art Group, and supported by partners from NHS Tayside, Adult Learning and Building Community Capacity.
-The art groups have been funded through the Integrated Care Fund which pays for artists (who started off as volunteers) to deliver the art sessions.
+The Simply Inspired projects come under the umbrella of the Perth Creative Community Collaborative (PCCC), a constituted committee made up of participants of the Simply Inspired groups below, and other members of the Glenearn Art Group supported by partners from NHS Tayside, the PKC Communities Team.
+The art groups have been funded through the community grants which pays for artists (who started off as volunteers) to deliver the art sessions.

 The city is home to two libraries: A.K.
 Bell and another located in the North Inch Community Campus